ShiyiWang25/Forward_Simulator_for_HIV_evolution/README.md

 In each independent simulation:

-  * Each simulation will have its unique subfolder named after the number of the starting materials:
-    - The outputs of the simulation starting from material group #11 will be stored in the subfolder Outputs/_Simulation_time_11_.
+  * The outputs will be stored in a unique subfolder.

   * The simulator collects the viral population at the simulated viral rebound, the name of which composes of:
     - Tag
     - treatment
-    - number of generations took to rebound
+    - number of generations it took to rebound
-    - For one simulated viral rebound at generation 100 under synthetic drug class 'A' with tag 'Test': `Test_simu_A_g100_rebound.fa`
+    - For one simulated viral rebound at generation 100 under synthetic drug class 'A' with tag 'test': `test_simu_A_g166_rebound.fa`

   * The size of the simulated population over generations is recorded in _VL_tracking_file.csv_.